 Check for Your Cat's Waistline

 - While your cat is standing, look down at them from directly above.
-Try to spot a slight indent just above your cat's hips where their waist should be.
+Try to spot a slight indent just above your cat's hips where its waist should be.
 If your cat is long-haired or just fluffy try doing this when you are bathing them.
 If you can't see their waist or if their sides are bulging it means that your cat is probably carrying excess weight.

 Feel for Your Cat's Ribs